ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 - Location
 - Signature

-New configuration options has been added to user settings.
+Also, editors and other users can customize their experience even better, with new configuration options that have been added to user settings.

 For more information, see [user profile and settings documentation]().

-#### New tabs order

-Tabs are now reordered in Location view by their relevance.

-#### Content types got icons
+#### New and updated Content Type icons

-Content Type references now have been enhanced with icons which helps users quickly identify different content types in the Back Office sections.
+To help users quickly identify different content types in the Back Office, all Content Type references are now accompanied with icons.
+Also, Content Type icons have changed slightly.

 ![Content type icons](img/4.6_content_type_icons.png)

 ### Ibexa Image picker

-Digital Asset Management is a platform dedicated to editors.
-It enables storing in central location, organizing, distributing, and sharing media assets across many channels.
+Editors can now use a Digital Asset Management platform that enables storing media assets in a central location, as well as organizing, distributing, and sharing them across many channels.

-For more information see, [link to docs]().
+For more information, see [link to docs]().

 ### New features and improvements in PIM